 Client may report various errors.
 Typical reasons for errors to consider include but not limited to:

-Incorrect back end configuration in the mobile service
+- Incorrect back end configuration in the mobile services

-Connectivity between the mobile service and the back end being unstable
+- Connectivity between mobile services and back end being unstable

 When errors happen during upload and download, you should check mobile service log as well as